ProximoSrl/ProximoSrl.github.io/_posts/2015-04-09-LogPerformance.md

 share: true
 ---

-## Rebuilding everyting in a Event Source Based application
+## Rebuilding QueryModels from an EventStore

-Rebuilding all read-models (projections) in an Event Source Based application can be slow, because we are processing hundreds of thousands of events with several projections.
+Rebuilding all read-models (projections) from an EventStore can be slow, because we are processing hundreds of thousands of events with several projections.
 This is one area where having a boost in performance is crucial and it is where I want to understand **how much our logging infrastructure impact on performance**.

-For this scenario I have a small batch of events (~4k) and log4net logging level set at DEBUG level; this will generates ~35k log messages in this reference scenario.
+For this scenario I have a small batch of events (~4k) and evlog4net logging level set at DEBUG level; this will generates ~35k log messages in this reference scenario.

 Projections are grouped by slots, each slot contains a certain number of projections, and each slots processes events in a separate thread (the exact architecture will be subject of future post)